Briefpoint

 These tools use advanced algorithms, machine learning, and other large language models to comb through extensive legal databases quickly.
 They can accurately identify relevant cases, laws, and articles much faster than manual methods (way faster than a human can).

-This efficiency not only saves time but also helps lawyers build stronger cases by reducing the risk of missing crucial information.
-With AI, even smaller law firms or solo practitioners can access comprehensive research quickly, which can help them gain a competitive advantage over larger firms that have more resources.
+With AI, even smaller law firms or solo practitioners can access comprehensive research quickly, which can help them gain a competitive advantage over larger firms with more resources.

 4. Predictive Analysis